Isabella Preston: Career

 Throughout World War I, plant breeders intensified their focus on fruit and vegetable plants.
 Government campaigns urged increased production in order to feed military personnel.
 Preston worked on breeding fruit that ripened quickly and was more resistant to insects and disease.
 From her enrollment at the OAC until 1920, Preston contributed to the successful breeding of various vegetables, fruits and ornamental plants including garden lilies.

 She gained international recognition by introducing the acclaimed "George C. Creelman" lily and became the first professional woman hybridist in Canada in 1916.
+This was accomplished in 1919, when she crossed two lilies, L. regale and L. sargentiae, to produce the Creelman Lily (Lilium × princeps ’George C. Creelman’), a six foot tall white lily.
 The "George C. Creelman" lily was the first hybrid lily well suited to the Canadian climate.
 Preston wrote numerous articles on various horticultural subjects, and in 1929 published Garden Lilies, the first book about lily cultivation in Canada.
 During World War II, Preston acted as an advisor to the Royal Canadian Air Force on plants for camouflaging aircraft hangars.
 She died on 31 December 1965 in Georgetown, Ontario.
 Following her death, 139 of her gardening and plant books, along with her personal archives, were donated to the Royal Botanical Gardens Library in Hamilton, Ontario.

 In 1920, (at age 40) she relocated to Ottawa, Ontario, Canada and worked as a day labourer for the federal government at the Central Experimental Farm (CEF).
 Her work was noticed by W.T.
 Macoun, Dominion Horticulturalist, and she was soon offered the position of Specialist in Ornamental Horticulture.
 She was the first person to focus solely on breeding ornamental plants.
-Preston enthusiastically shared her knowledge with amateur and professional gardeners and regularly gave tours of the Central Experimental Farm’s ornamental gardens.
+Preston enthusiastically shared her knowledge with amateur and professional gardeners and regularly gave tours of the Central Experimental Farm's ornamental gardens.
 In 1922, she advised Prime Minister William Lyon Mackenzie King on landscape design at his Kingsmere estate in Gatineau Park.

 Over the course off her career Preston produced roughly 200 plant hybrids working with lilies, lilacs, crab apple trees, peonies and roses.
 She developed many of the 125 different strains in the Central Experimental Farm lilac collection.
 Her lilac and crab apple hybrids are also still seen flowering on the Central Experimental Farm each spring along with two of her roses.
-Preston’s hybrids were disease-resistant and well suited to geographic regions within Canada since one of the mandates of the CEF was to produce plants hardy enough to survive northern prairie winters.
-Preston Retired from the Central Experimental Farm in 1946 but continued to act as an advisor.
+Preston's hybrids were disease-resistant and well suited to geographic regions within Canada since one of the mandates of the CEF was to produce plants hardy enough to survive northern prairie winters.
+Preston retired from the Central Experimental Farm in 1946 but continued to act as an advisor.
+In 2018, nearly 100 years after the Creelman Lily was first introduced, it was re-discovered at Royal Botanical Gardens in Hamilton, Ontario from donated bulb stock.